Home

 Residence Life

-Living in residence at King’s means joining a close-knit, academic community where learning extends beyond the classroom.
+Living in residence at King’s means joining a lively, academic community where learning extends beyond the classroom.
 With most first-year students enrolled in the Foundation Year Program, residence is designed to support shared conversations, connections and community right where you live, dine and grow.

 Health & Wellness Centre

 Visit the Health & Immunization Checklist for a list of health-related tasks to complete before or shortly after arriving on campus.
-This list includes information on how to set up a Health Profile with Student Health & Wellness.
-Students must complete a Health Profile online before they can book appointments with Student Health & Wellness online.
+This list includes information on how to set up a Health Profile with Student Health & Wellness, which is required before booking appointments online.

 King's Athletics Facilities